 2. Please come prepared for extreme cold weather.
 The temperature in the winter Siberia can get to -30℃, and the wind has no mercy.
 You'll need to pack enough warm layers, wind proof jackets, hats, ear muffs, gloves and waterproof boots to arm yourself for the true Siberian winter.
 Please refer to our climate information and packing list for more details.

-3. Please note that the New Year celebration will be in different locations depending on which New Year departure you book.
+3. Please note that the New Year celebration with local family will be in different locations and only available on New Year Edition departures.
 Please see our itinerary for more details.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information